|

 Default | Used to find out whether the value of the parameter is the one passed by default or if it was explicitly specified. | ByAddress / ByReference | Used to find out whether the parameter was passed by default or by address. |

-- MyParameters[*]: re-stacks the additional parameters.
+- MyParameters[*]: re-stores additional parameters.

-Remark: No WLanguage error occurs if the requested parameters do not exist: the missing parameters are ignored.
-Example: Overriding Open used to write into a trace file:
+Note: Parameter re-stacking does not generate a WLanguage error if the requested parameters do not exist: missing parameters are ignored.
+Example: Overrides the function Opens for writing to a trace file: PROCÉDURE Open(WinName, *) Trace(WinName) WL.Open(WinName, MyParameters[2 TO ])

 This page is also available for…